TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 You only need to do this once.
 If you already know the optimal read length for your data, proceed to step 3.
 This will run FastQC, trimmomatic, and Star on your data at a variety of read lenghts

+If you have not done so already, create a new run directory within the appropriate dataset directory with the following format: runNumber_initials_date `run1_LU_20200519`

 rMATS requires all reads be the same lengths.
 Things to consider when deciding:

 * Percentage of reads remaining after trimmomatic